How to Turn AI into your research assistant, writing companion, plot summariser, dialogue mapper, literary analyst and editor, all in one

 2. Transparency (The “Glass Box” Approach)

 Many writers use “Custom GPTs” from an app store.
-The problem is that these are “black boxes”—you can’t see the rules they are following7.
+The problem is that these are “black boxes”—you can’t see the rules they are following.

 A super-prompt is completely transparent.
 It is a human-readable document that you can open, read, audit, and edit.
 If the AI is being too harsh or missing the point, you can tweak the instructions immediately.